dsuarez99/Getting-and-Cleaning-Data-Course-Project/README.md

 - codebook.md which describes the different variables obtained by the analysis of the UCI HAR Dataset

 ## How script works?
+1. Load the required packages for the code to work
+2. Create the working directory in case it doesnt exists
+3.